Multi-activity Influence and Intervention: Introduction

+We adopt the multiple activity network model in \cite{cyz}, and extend to the situation where the interactions between activities are not homogeneous.
+That is, we allow for the strength and type of interaction between each pair of activities to differ.
+In doing so, we define a matrix of strategic interdependence, and find that the eigendecomposition of this interdependence matrix, in combination with the network matrix, plays a significant role in determining the optimal intervention and welfare.
+Our analysis generalizes the principal component analysis in \cite{ggg} to a multiple activity setting.
+In particular, we obtain analogous ``simple'' interventions that the planner can adopt to obtain an asymptotically optimal welfare.

+We also establish results on the allocation of the planner's budget when the budget is large, both across activities, and across agents within an activity.
+We show that the two allocations are in a sense independent of each other, and are determined solely by the eigenvectors of the two matrices mentioned before - the matrix of strategic interdependence and the network adjacency matrix.
+More precisely, we show that the first principal component of the interdependence matrix determines budget resource allocation across different activities, while the first (last) principal component of the network matrix shapes the resource allocation across different agents when network effects are strategic complements (substitutes).
+We also perform some comparative statics analysis to obtain monotonicity results in the case where activities are complements.

-We also consider the loss in welfare due to the restriction in intervention, and show that when the activities are complements and the budget is large, a restriction in the intervention space will lead to a percentage loss in total social welfare among the players, and this welfare loss is proportional to the number of restricted activities, while there is no loss in the case of substitutable activities as long as at least two activities are available for intervention.
-These results showcase the difference between complementary and substitute activities.
-In contrast, when the budget is small, there are decreasing marginal benefits to the number of activities that the planner intervenes in.
+To broaden the scope of our study, we also consider the loss in welfare due to the restriction in intervention (called partial intervention) whereby the planner is unable to intervene in certain activities.
+This could be due to a lack of infrastructure to facilitate effective targeted intervention.
+For example, using the example of drug consumption above, there may be underground supply chains that the planner is unable to control.
+Consequently, the planner could decide to focus on intervening in the dimension of criminal activity, and indirectly influence drug consumption through the strategic interdependence.
+In this paper, we show that when the activities are complements and the budget is large, a restriction in the intervention space will lead to a percentage loss in total social welfare among the players, and this welfare loss is proportional to the number of restricted activities.
+On the other hand, there is no loss in the case of substitutable activities as long as at least two activities are available for intervention.
+These results showcase the difference between complementary and substitute activities, where we see that increasing the intervention space is more important when the activities are complements.
+In contrast, when the budget is small, there are decreasing marginal benefits to the number of activities that the planner intervenes in regardless of the type of strategic interactions.
 This trend thus lies between the extreme cases observed when the planner's budget is large, and provides another consideration for policy implementation.